 Stratford – itself a city revitalized by theatre – has been a primary inspiration for EsArtes.
 Volunteers from all areas of the Festival – including lighting designers, design artists, prop makers, sewers and wardrobe designers, directors, actors and administrative staff – have donated their time to be

 How You Can Contribute

-The project’s main fundraiser is the annual Suchitoto Cabaret presented by Festival artists and local entertainers.
+The project’s main fundraiser is the annual Suchitoto Fiesta presented by Festival artists and local entertainers.
 Held in late September or early October, the evening includes live music and a silent auction featuring traditional arts and crafts from El Salvador, as well as work by Festival artists.